 §804.
-Separate storage tanks for taxable special fuels and for tax-free storage

-A. All users, dealers, and suppliers of special fuels who maintain their own storage tanks in this state except users of liquefied petroleum gas or compressed natural gas as fuel, are required to have a separate storage tank for taxable special fuels, which tanks are to be physically separate and apart from any other tanks or fueling units, and to indicate it by placing thereon or nearby in a conspicuous place the words "Tax-Paid Fuels" in letters not less than five inches high.
+Separate storage tanks for taxable special fuels and for tax-free storage and apart from any other tanks or fueling units, and to indicate it by placing thereon or nearby in a conspicuous place the words "Tax-Paid Fuels" in letters not less than five inches high.
 Suppliers are required to collect the tax on all special fuels delivered into such tanks.